 But, ultimately, you can freely jump between most works of this series.
 They are made to be standalone and act standalone, even if they have numerous linking ties between each other.
 Go with what you feel like!

-This isn't necessarily recommended, but if you really want to, you can do this for a release order.
-This list will also mention what is and isn't optional.
+This isn't necessarily recommended, but if you really want to, you can go by this list.
+It will also mention what is and isn't optional.
+The optional stuff are the things that are significantly lesser in quality and less relevant to everything else.

 The main issue with this route are some things will make a little less sense or make other parts make too much sense just because of some delays in when some projects were released, so it's a bit of a rough way to do it.
-And the optional content does not help this either.
-However, you can do this if you'd like!
+And the optional stuff has more issues than not; Limp for example is a very, very dated game with poorly designed puzzles and a plot that makes barely any sense.
+Proceed at your own risk!

 Some are very loosely connected like It Is Too Dark and Unicode but they are so loosely connected that you aren't going to miss anything, and are vastly different kinds of games.
 Twisted Mirror has no story at all, so it's even less relevant to trying to experience the plot.
 Going by the recommended order will give the best experience.